Nursery Practitioner - Nurseries - 48307 - Grade 3

 • GCSE English Language and Maths at Grade C or above.

-• Experience working with children from birth to 5 years and positive behaviour management.
+• Experience in working with children from birth to 5 years and positive behaviour management.

-• Knowledge of developments in early years education and willingness to undertake training.
+• Knowledge of developments in early years of education and willingness to undertake training.

-• Knowledge of legislation, regulations, inspection criteria, and EYFS curriculum.
+• Knowledge of legislation, regulations, inspection criteria, and curriculum relevant to Early Years.

-• Understanding of health, safety and hygiene in childcare settings.
+• Understanding of how to ensure health and safety and hygiene in a childcare setting.

 • Understanding of and commitment to Child Protection procedures.

-• Suitability and ability to care for children, including handling challenging behaviours.
+• Suitability and ability to care for children, including the ability to deal with challenging behaviours.

-• Ability to communicate well with children and adults from diverse backgrounds.
+• Ability to communicate well and work well with children and adults from diverse backgrounds.

-• Willingness to learn how diversity considerations affect early years childcare.
+• Ability to learn and understand how diversity considerations affect early years’ childcare.

 • Ability and willingness to take on duties as required.